packleader206/Bamazon/README.md

             2. Quantity

  #### Example
  Below, you can see that the user is presented with the inventory of the store's products.
-If the selected item and quantity are avaiable, user's order is fulfilled and he is given the total cost of the order.
+If the selected item and quantity are avaiable, the user's order is fulfilled and they are given the total cost of the order.

  <img src="https://packleader206.github.io/bamazon/images/successful_order.jpg" alt="sucessful_order Screenshot">